 What is TPE?

-TPE is a revolutionary new material that’s 100% recyclable, as well as PVC-free, Phthalate-free, and BPA-free.
-It’s also amazingly slip-resistant!
+TPE is a material that’s 100% recyclable, PVC-free and BPA-free.
+It’s also slip-resistant!

 What recycling class do TPE products fall into?

 Class #7.
 However, TPE’s are compatible with Class #5 (Polypropylene), and Class #2 (High Density Polyethylene).
 “Compatible” means that the two materials can be recycled together without disrupting the mechanical properties of either material.

 Can I include my TPE products with my other curbside recycling?

 Yes, you can.
 For specific instructions and guidelines (which differ slightly by region), we recommend you contact your local/regional recycling center.

 Are TPE products as durable as other similar products in the marketplace?

 Most of the products that compete with TPE products are made of PVC (Polyvinyl Chloride).
 While PVC is certainly durable, TPE is more elastic and can be stretched further than PVC, yet maintain its original shape.
 TPE material is also stronger than PVC, it lasts longer, and it offers the same resistance to acids, alcohols, and cleaning solutions as PVC.